mlk2991/anonymous/README.rst

 .. a                                                                       f
 =============================================
-Tips on how to be (almost) anonymous with Tor
+Tips On How To Be (Almost) Anonymous With Tor
 =============================================
 **Disclaimer:** these tips are for informational purposes.
 Don't use them to break the law.